zachwiseit/Deploying-Active-Directory-/README.md

 <img <img width="1256" alt="Screenshot 2025-07-04 at 1 29 40 PM" src="https://github.com/user-attachments/assets/bcc0a938-5524-4c9d-b935-48e48775fe2f" />
 </p>
 <p>
-63 Now we are going to login to the Domain Controler and verify that client-1 is in the ADUC Go back to dc-1 and in the search bar at the bottom search for Active Directory USers and Computers".
+63 Now we are going to login to the Domain Controller and verify that client-1 is in the ADUC Go back to dc-1 and in the search bar at the bottom search for Active Directory Users and Computers".
    Click the App when it appears.
 <p>
 <img <img width="1440" alt="DE_63" src="https://github.com/user-attachments/assets/7189ac0c-64ee-446e-919f-322922b85cf7" />
 </p>
 <p>
-64 Click the drop down arroe for mydomain.com and click the computers folder.
+64 Click the drop down arrow for mydomain.com and click the computers folder.
    As you can see client-1 has been added.
 <p>
 <img <img width="1440" alt="DE_64" src="https://github.com/user-attachments/assets/3c1d505a-11e9-444a-b0e4-75e143354e14" />